Matt Ryan (American football): 2014

-2015 season
+2015

-Ryan led the Falcons to an 8–8 record in 2015, good for second in the NFC South, but not enough to reach the playoffs.

 The 2015 season was an inconsistent one for Ryan and the Falcons.
-In the season opener against the Philadelphia Eagles, he was 23-of-34 for 298 yards with two touchdowns and two interceptions in the 26–24 victory.
+In the season opener against the Philadelphia Eagles, he was 23-of-34 for 298 yards, two touchdowns, and two interceptions in the 26–24 victory.
 In the next game against the New York Giants, he was 30-of-46 for 363 yards and a touchdown in the 24–20 victory.
 The Falcons won the next three games for a 5–0 start.
 Their first loss came in the sixth game with a 31–21 setback against the New Orleans Saints, where Ryan was 30-of-44 for 295 yards and two touchdowns.
 After a 10–7 victory over the Tennessee Titans, the Falcons dropped their next six games to send their season plummeting.
 In the losing streak, Ryan had a season-high 397 passing yards for two touchdowns and an interception in a 23–20 loss to the Tampa Bay Buccaneers in Week 8 on November 1.
+Ryan led the Falcons to an 8–8 record in 2015, good for second in the NFC South, but not enough to reach the playoffs.

 Ryan finished the 2015 season with 21 touchdown passes, the second-lowest of his career, as well as 16 interceptions, the second-highest of his career.
 Additionally Ryan fumbled a career-high 12 times, losing five of them, which was also a career-high.